wavefrontHQ/docs/pages/doc/trace_data_sampling.md

 summary: Learn how to set up sampling for Wavefront trace data.
 ---

 A cloud-scale web application generates a very large number of [traces](tracing_basics.html#wavefront_trace_data).
-You can set up sampling strategies to reduce the volume of generated trace data.
+You can set up sampling strategies to reduce the volume of ingested trace data.

 Well-chosen sampling strategies can give you a good idea of how your application is behaving, while:
 * Limiting the performance impact on network bandwidth and application response times.